14 September 2009

 Stories

 How many other intelligent and conscious life forms might have existed in the universe that had a history like that of the human race, complete with civilisations, empires, technological and moral progress, art, and, most importantly, billions of little people that asked themselves what the hell was this joke called life supposed to mean?
 Just us?
 A handful of them?
 Billions?
 I'm inclined to believe the latter, but any answer seems equally puzzling to me.
 If indeed there are, have been and will be billions of civilisations comparable in richness to the human race, what sort of a universe is this that incessantly invents these magnificent histories/stories, a million at a time, only to mercilessly destroy them later?
 It conjures up the image of an extremely talented and infinitely prolific writer that threw his books in the fire just as he'd finished writing the last page.
 Why would he do that?
 Why bother writing the story in the first place?
 You could say that the universe, unlike an actual writer, is not aware that it is writing a story, or trillions of them, or that the stories are just writing themselves, or that it is us who choose to see things as stories.
-That's all very reasonable, but still, is it not striking that the most magnificent of all writers is not even aware that it is creating stories all the time, or that it is not aware at all, or that it is simply sprouting conscious life that then worships it or, like me, asks it what it's playing at, creating and destroying all these precious stories?
+That's all very reasonable, but still, is it not striking that the most magnificent of all storytellers is not even aware that it is creating stories all the time, or that it is not aware at all, or that it is simply sprouting conscious life that then worships it or, like me, asks it what it's playing at, creating and destroying all these precious stories?
 What's the point of all that?
 Could there possibly not be a point?
 Really?